CITCOM-project/causal-cut-replication/README.md

 This repository contains the replication package for our temporal causal testing paper.

 ## Pre-requisites
-We use an [Anaconda](https://www.anaconda.com/download) virtual environment.
+We use a python virtualenv.
-This is not strictly necessary, but you will need Python>=3.10, and will need to adapt the setup and replication instructions accordingly.
+This is not strictly necessary, but you will need Python>=3.10, and may need to adapt the setup and replication instructions accordingly.

 ## OpenAPS Data Collection
 One of our subject systems is a [simulator](https://github.com/CITCOM-project/APSDigitalTwin) for the OpenAPS/oref0 artificial pancreas system, which re redistribute as part of this replication package to make it self-contained.